akshay-sngh/covid-data-api/README.md

-# COVID-19 Data retirever API
+# COVID-19 Data retirever Application
 Consumes MIT's COVID API and filters out probabilities of public places people in New York are mostly likely to attend.

 ## Installation